 3. Don’t Chase the Northern Lights without a Guide

 The Northern Lights are affected by wind, clouds, atmosphere, light pollution and more.
 You need someone who is skilled at deciphering all these things.
 You could very well drive south and miss them, when they are appearing just 15 minutes to the north.
-The reality is that you can follow every last guideline for chasing the Northern Lights and you still won’t be successful on your own.
+The reality is that you can follow every last guideline for chasing the Northern Lights with kids and you still won’t be successful on your own.

 When we traveled to Iceland a few years ago, we did all of the above.
 It wasn’t enough.
 Bad weather, bad timing, bad luck, bad circumstances, call it what you will – it didn’t happen.
 Yet, with a little guidance, we lucked out on our first official chase in Norway.
 Which, by the way, our guide told us was an improbable blessing.
-According to him, only one out of every seven tries will result in the fortitudinous nature of being privy to Earth’s most spectacular show.
+According to him, only one out of every seven tries will result in the fortuitous nature of being privy to Earth’s most spectacular show.

 Keep in mind these excursions happen late into the night.
 Our chase extended until well past midnight, so keep that in mind when it comes to keeping little ones happy.
 Lucky for us was we never could properly adjust to the time difference and we were awake at all hours, in part because the polar night was so disorientating.